DJUltis/toot-toot-engineering/TTE_PROMPT.md

 ---

 ## Deliverables
-Produce a repo-style project with:
+Produce a repo-style project, packed in a zip with:
 1. `TTN_README.md` that includes:
+   - Device installation and configuration for each of the device types
    - Network setup requirements
    - Step-by-step configuration for each node
    - How to run the nodes